Resources – Obtaining

 A note on piracy

 Piracy is a big open secret in classic game circles.
 Many older, obscure, rare, or expensive games are now available only through questionably legal downloads, and game preservation efforts are sometimes only possible because of the work already done by widespread illegal copying and distribution.
 Everyone depends on piracy.
 It remains one of the few viable options for playing out-of-print games and is necessary until digitally accessible game archives are widely accepted.

 Several of the resources included in this guide provide illegal access to commercially available content; the most egregiously illicit sources have been omitted.
 Please use discretion when browsing these sites and downloading files.
-You are encouraged to purchase games from their publishers when possible.
+Please purchase games from their publishers when possible.

 For sale – digital